Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

-In \textbf{late fusion}, the output of each model is used to make a separate decision, which is then combined to make a final decision.
+In late fusion, the output of each modality-specific model is used to make a decision independently.
+All decisions are later combined to make a final decision.
 This approach is suitable when the modalities provide complementary information but are not necessarily independent of each other.
 The main challenge with late fusion is selecting an appropriate method for combining individual predictions.
 This can be done using majority voting, weighted voting, or employing other ML models.